joshschmelzle/resequence-esx-ap-numbers/README.md

 > **WARNING: the number from the original AP name will, in no particular order, be changed. don't use this script if you care about that.**

-# todo
+# ~~todo~~ 0.0.2-dirty branch

+needs refactored and cleaned up, but script can now open `.esx` project, modify `accessPoints.json`, and repackage `.esx`. it will create backup files automatically, and also produce logs in `log/`.

-- [ ] cut out manual steps; retrieve accessPoints.json from `.esx` file using Python's zipfile
+- [x] cut out manual steps; retrieve accessPoints.json from `.esx` file using Python's zipfile
-- [ ] programmatically replace existing accessPoints.json.
+- [x] programmatically replace existing accessPoints.json.
-- [ ] backups! copy and backup .ESX to a new file stamped with an ISO 8601 format.
+- [x] backups! copy and backup .ESX to a new file stamped with an ISO 8601 format.
-  - [ ] check that both files are the same. if not, don't allow the script to proceed.
+  - [x] check that both files are the same. if not, don't allow the script to proceed.
-- [ ] add logging
+- [x] add logging

 # requirements